COVID-19 Advice to Neurology Patients

 Advice for those with Multiple Sclerosis during the COVID-19 pandemic

 Those on a disease modifying treatment should not stop taking their medication without discussing this with their MS Team.
-If you are taking an MS drug and wish to look at how this might affect you then you can find the advice online.
+If you are taking an MS drug, you can view on the following PDF how it might affect you.

 Infusions of Natalizumab (Tysabri) continue at Nobles and patients should attend for these unless they are displaying symptoms of infection eg high temperature.